jeff1evesque/machine-learning/README.md

 ## Installation

+To proceed with the installation for this project, users will need to decide whether to use the rancher ecosystem, or `docker-compose`.
+The former will likely be less reliable, since the corresponding install script, may not work nicely across different operating systems.
+In many cases this project may assume rancher as the primary method to deploy, run the application.

-To proceed with the installation for this project, both docker and rancher must be installed.
+If users choose rancher, both docker and rancher must be installed.
 Installing docker must be done manually, to fulfill a set of [dependencies](https://jeff1evesque.github.io/machine-learning.docs/latest/html/installation/dependencies.html).
 Once completed, rancher can be installed, and automatically configured, by simply executing a provided bash script, from the docker quickstart terminal: